WHAT IS FLUORIDE?

-There are many misconceptions when it comes to the fluoride in water supplies.
-We have been told for many years (since 1968 in Western Australia) that ﬂuoride in the drinking water will help prevent dental caries.
+There are many theories when it comes to the Fluoride in water supplies.
+We have been told for many years (since 1968 in Western Australia) that ﬂuoride treatment in water will help prevent dental caries.
 Although in Victoria, Queensland, New South Wales, Tasmania and South Australia, individual shires determine whether or not it is added to the water.

-Most of Europe and China also have rejected the ﬂuoridation practise, along with many states in the US.
-There is growing evidence that it is of no beneﬁt to teeth when ingested.
+Most of Europe and China do not use the ﬂuoride practise, along with many states in the US.
+There is growing evidence that it does not beneﬁt teeth when ingested.
 Evidence suggests that it is harmful to our long term health and the development of our young.
 But here in Western Australia every shire puts fluoride in water, whether you want it or not!

 - Fluoride is a naturally occurring organic compound found in our ocean, deep ground water sources, soil, rock and some plants.
 It can occur in ground water at dangerously high levels.

-– Inorganic ﬂuoride is an extremely toxic, caustic by-product waste from superphosphate production and aluminium production.
+- Inorganic ﬂuoride is an extremely toxic, caustic by-product waste from phosphate production and aluminium production.

 - Hydroﬂuorosilicic acid contains concentrations of arsenic and lead.

-– Fluoride is very acidic, in WA much of our water comes from the ground and contains a high amount of calcium causing hard water.
-The addition of ﬂuoride dissolves some of the calcium so that our water is softer and more palatable.
+- Fluoride is very acidic, in W.A. much of our water comes from the ground and contains a high amount of calcium causing hard water.
+The addition of ﬂuoride dissolves some of the calcium so that our water is softer.

 - Fluoride is a toxic waste that cannot be dumped in our water ways and landﬁll, so it is re-used in our drinking water!

-– In Australia the guideline value is 1.5mg per litre.
+- In Australia, the guideline value of fluoride in the water supply is 1.5mg per litre.

-– The NHMRC and the ADWG estimate the average adult is exposed daily to approximately 5.4mg through food and environment.
+- The NHMRC and the ADWG estimate the average adult is exposed to fluoride daily at approximately 5.4mg through food & environment.

-– Children under the age of 8 years will not excrete ﬂuoride at the rate of a healthy adult and it will mineralise in their bones and teeth.
+- Children under the age of 8 years can’t process ﬂuoride at the rate of a healthy adult.
+It will only mineralise in their bones and teeth.
 ANY EXPOSURE TO FLUORIDE THAT EXCEEDS 1.5 MG/L SHOULD BE AVOIDED.
 (Brushing teeth with a ﬂuoride toothpaste will add to the daily limit set by the NHMRC, ADWG and the Department of Health.)

-– Infants being raised on infant formula are receiving toxic levels of fluoride (400% more in body weight ratio) than adults consuming the same level of fluoride in water.
+- Infants being raised on infant formula are receiving toxic levels of fluoride.
+(400% more in body weight ratio) Only adults can handle the same level of fluoride in water.

-– Fluoride is found in many of the foods we eat and beverages we drink, either through manufacture, fumigation, pesticides or the environmental source.
+- Fluoride is found in many of the foods we eat and beverages we drink.
+These come from either manufacture, fumigation, pesticides or the environmental sources.

 - Brewed black tea from China or India contains averages of 3-4 ppm of ﬂuoride (environmental)